+Kid favorite, straight ahead!
 Kids seem to love these little hand-held treats, and I have to admit… I think they’re good too!
 Remember those popular little treats called Knox Blox (back in the day?)
 These are similar, though not quite as firm.

 I made these for the first time for a 4th of July party many years ago.
 The purpose was to have a sweet treat for the kids, but they were super popular with the adults too.
 Everyone loves finger jello.
 It’s just fun to eat!

 Just to be clear, “finger jello” is jello that you can cut into pieces and pick up and eat as a handheld treat.
 There are three different flavors going on in this finger jello.
-Make it for a party this summer and watch it fly off the table!
+Make it for a summer party, and watch it fly off the table!

 - In a medium bowl, mix two boxes of red jello with 1 envelope of unflavored gelatin.
 Add 2 cups of boiling water and stir to dissolve.
 Cool to room temperature and pour into a 9x13-inch glass pan that has been sprayed with nonstick spray.
 Refrigerate for 15 minutes (make sure that your refrigerator is level, or your jello will come out uneven-looking).